Patience isn't a reward that is granted by praying for it, it's a skill that is cultivated by practicing it.

 To double-down on your example, much more common than Unalome tattoos are the proliferation of Buddhist beaded bracelets and necklaces.
 These "adornments" have been worn by surfers for decades, but are now seen just about everywhere.
 To many Buddhists, those bracelets and necklaces are known as "mala" and they are prayer beads and sacred, not even to be touched or handled by non-Buddhists.

 ...Buddhism isn't found in symbols or religious markings, texts, or objects.
 What the Buddha taught was a self-realised philosophical system that broke down the human experience into its core components and laid out a path toward the cultivation of a peaceful mind... which, when deeply developed, leads to what is referred to as Buddhist 'enlightenment.'
 The Buddha was clear that the focus of practice must be inwardly focused with as little attention paid to the distractions created by others as possible.
 This is why his teaching on finding seclusion and renouncing worldly concerns are found throughout the suttas and are, in all practical ways, a pre-condition for attaining Buddhist enlightenment.
-All the other stuff, such as statues, ornaments, rituals, flags, etc as additions that came after the Buddha's death as his teachings slowly travelled and integrated into the pre-existing philosophical systems and beliefs that were found in the cultures that Buddhism eventually made its way into.
+All the other stuff, such as statues, ornaments, rituals, flags, etc are simply additions that came after the Buddha's death as his teachings slowly travelled and integrated into the pre-existing philosophical systems and beliefs that were found in the cultures that Buddhism eventually made its way into.
 Buddhism is very adaptable, which is part of what has enabled it to persist and to exist even today, more than 2500 years after the death of the Buddha.

 In the case where a practicing Buddhist would feel offence at such use of sacred symbologies, Patience would be the training on-offer.
 Not 'tolerance,' which is putting up with the unskilful actions of others; nor, 'acceptance,' which merely accepts what is, good or bad; but, 'patience.'
-Patience leaves room for us to experience the catalysts of our unpleasant feelings, but without the generally associated feelings of resistance that come along with our attachments to how we want things to be otherwise be.
-Patience leaves more room for what-is, without conditions.
+Patience leaves room for us to experience the catalysts of our unpleasant feelings, but without identifying with the the generally associated feelings of resistance that come along with our attachments to how we want things to be otherwise be.
+Patience leaves more room for what-is, without conditions or preferences.
 Everything that is positive flows from patience, and, patience is the foundation of resilience, which is the cornerstone of an accomplished Buddhist's deep sense of personal peace and happiness.

 Q: I guess I'm wondering where the balance is between personal significance and cultural appropriation for you and if seeing these images on white bodies is offensive?